 When is the best time to take the LSAT?

-The LSAT is offered four times a year—September, December, February, and June.
-To be most competitive for fall 2013 admission, applicants should take the LSAT in September or December 2012, but no later than February 2013.
-The June 2013- LSAT will not be considered for any Fall 2013 applicant who otherwise has a reportable LSAT score.
+The LSAT is offered four times a year—October, December, February, and June.
+To be most competitive for fall 2014 admission, applicants should take the LSAT in October or December 2013, but no later than June 2014.
 It is important to prepare for the LSAT in advance of taking the test.
 Resources for preparing for the LSAT are available from the Law School Admission Council.

 I have multiple LSAT scores?
 How will this affect my application?